Cinegy/AirWebGangControl/README.md

 folder, and copy the file /views/index.html into this folder - and deploy the contents of that 'public' folder how you wish!

 The whole NodeJS / Express thing is really just for an easy life when debugging / adjusting the panel.

-##Please note - only IE seems to work propery currently with the pre-release Air, this will go away once we implement OPTIONS HTTP headers into the integrated Air engine